 From the American Democracy Minute Radio Report!

-We’ve linked to the high court’s opinion and more at AmericanDemocracyMinute.org.
+We’ve linked to the expert analysis at AmericanDemocracyMinute.org.
 I’m Brian Beihl.

 Today’s Links